-Recent amendments allow for the immediate expensing of up to \$1.5 million per taxation year of certain capital assets17 acquired and available for use after December 31, 2021 and before 2025.
+Certain capital assets may qualify for immediate expensing if they are acquired and become available for use after December 31, 2021 and before 2025.
+This treatment is restricted to a maximum of \$1.5 million of eligible property per taxation year.
 See Temporary immediate expensing incentive in [Chapter 6: Professionals and business owners](#).